fritzy/gatepost/README.md

 ### setConnection

 Configure the `pg` postgres client with gatepost to use for queries.
 Accepts anything valid in the first parameter of [pg.connect](https://github.com/brianc/node-postgres/wiki/pg#parameters).

+## LICENSE

+The MIT License (MIT)

+Copyright (c) 2015 Nathanael C. Fritz

+See LICENSE for the full text.